aiidateam/aiida-tutorials/docs/sections/running_processes/basics.md

 * the `UpfData` node with link label `pseudos_Si` contains the data for the *ATOMIC_SPECIES* block (including the pseudopotential file to be copied in the `pseudo_dir`).
 * the `Dict` node with link label `parameters` contains the rest of the data (for the *&CONTROL* and *&SYSTEM* namelists).

-Once the inputs files are prepared from these nodes, they are copied into the computer or cluster where the calculation will run.
+Once the input files are prepared from these nodes, they are copied into the computer or cluster where the calculation will run.
 AiiDA immediately generates a `RemoteData` node as part of this submission procedure; this node can be thought as a symbolic link to the remote folder where the files are copied.

 The other output nodes are created once the calculation has finished, after the retrieval and parsing steps.